layer5io/meshery-smi-conformance-action/README.md

     runs-on: ubuntu-latest
     steps:

       # This action takes care of installing a cluster, installing the latest
       # release of a service mesh and running SMI Conformance Tests on it
       - name: SMI conformance tests
         uses: layer5io/mesheryctl-smi-conformance-action@master
         with:
           provider_token: ${{ secrets.PROVIDER_TOKEN }}
-          service_mesh: osm
+          service_mesh: open_service_mesh
           mesh_deployed: false
 ```

 #### Doing SMI Conformance Tests on any version of a service mesh